Aayushi-web/PYTHON-100ofCoding/README.md

 2)tuple  ==>list but cannot be modified
 3)map ==> it has key and value pairs
 # All things in python are OBJECTS
+# Typecasting
+there are 2 types are--
+1)inplicite-
+python itself change the variable type and solve the problem by own 2)Explicite---
+Developer have to say that what types of typeCasting they want or suitable for their program Methods are--- a:int(), b:oct(),c:str(),d:hex() etc.